Fighting Aggravated And Armed Assault Charges

 Don’t Leave Your Future To Chance

-The Law Office of Corey I. Cohen has earned a reputation for effectiveness at trial.
-When you retain us, you are engaging an entire team that will be committed entirely to your defense.
+Defense attorneys from The Law Office of Corey I. Cohen & Associates have earned a reputation for effectiveness at trial.
+When you retain us, you are engaging an entire team that will be committed determinedly to your defense.